 Have you ever wondered why there is so much speculation revolving around the stock market and investing during presidential election years?
+It’s important to keep calm while investing.
+But, often, that’s not the case.
 Not only do people reconsider their current investments before the election takes place, they prepare themselves for the affects of post-presidential election investing—because these elections can and often do cause Wall Street to stall.

 And, we aren’t just talking about Americans, either.
 The tension spans across the globe because the economy of the United States affects the entire world.
 People of all parties, and everyone who invests, get a bit squirrelly in anticipation of how the stock and futures markets will react if this or that candidate wins.
 The same goes for just about every asset sector, from real estate to forex to penny stocks, with everyone on edge regarding how to go about post-presidential investing.